-- Education: Initial and ongoing education to ACOs and CPs on delivery system reform topics such as governance requirements, shared savings and shared losses, network development, care coordination, quality and financial management analytics, assistance with health care literacy, and cultural competency. - 2) Legal: Consultations related to contract arrangements between ACOs and CPs at the start of the DSRIP program, and other arrangements throughout the course of the demonstration; or assistance in establishing protocols and procedures, such as regarding care coordination. - 3) Actuarial: Actuarial consulting to support participation in payment models - 4) Financial: Baseline education and readiness assessments that address financial business process changes, patient attribution, budgeting and practice management systems - 5) Performance Management: Technical assistance to support program improvements, project management and provider performance management to improve ACO/CP's overall performance.
-This includes performance improvement on patient outcomes and other quality metrics. - 6) HIT: Consultations to provide insight into what HIT investments and workflow adjustments will be needed to achieve goals regarding data sharing/integration across the delivery system - 7) Culturally Competent Care: Training and coaching to increase the availability of culturally competent care to members of racial, ethnic and language minorities, as well as for LGBTQ members and members with physical, intellectual, and development disabilities
+(1) Education: Initial and ongoing education to ACOs and CPs on delivery system reform topics such as governance requirements, shared savings and shared losses, network development, care coordination, quality and financial management analytics, assistance with health care literacy, and cultural competency.

+- (2) Legal: Consultations related to contract arrangements between ACOs and CPs at the start of the DSRIP program, and other arrangements throughout the course of the demonstration; or assistance in establishing protocols and procedures, such as regarding care coordination. - (3) Actuarial: Actuarial consulting to support participation in payment models - (4) Financial: Baseline education and readiness assessments that address financial business process changes, patient attribution, budgeting and practice management systems - (5) Performance Management: Technical assistance to support program improvements, project management and provider performance management to improve ACO/CP's overall performance - (6) HIT: Consultations to provide insight into what HIT investments and workflow adjustments will be needed to achieve goals regarding data sharing/integration across the delivery system - (7) Equitable Accessibility to Culturally Competent Care: Training and support materials to promote best practices for equitable, culturally competent care for individuals with physical, intellectual, and development disabilities, as well as for members with behavioral health needs, and LGBTQ members